Judicial winding-up of a business

 Simplified judicial winding up

-• The asset does not include real estate (land, building for example)
+• The asset does not include real estate (land, building, for example).

 • The number of employees during the 6 months preceding the opening of the simplified winding-up procedure shall be no more than 5.